Background Image for Header:

 Between 5:00 a.m. and 5:00 p.m., every motor vehicle, including motorcycles, driven and parked anywhere on campus by a student or college employee must display a current parking permit.
 At the time of vehicle registration, a fee of $100 will be charged and a permit will be issued.
 No refunds will be issued for parking permits.
 Lost or stolen permits must be replaced at full purchase price.
 The plastic hang tag permit is valid for any vehicle registered in your name, and it should be hung on the rear view mirror.
 Emeritus faculty will be issued a faculty permit free of charge upon application.

 Visitors to campus must park in the clearly designated spaces on Campus Drive near the Administration Building.
-Temporary visitor permits will be issued at the Campus Police Office, Student Affairs Office, Business Office, Maintenance Office, the Office of the Campus President, and the College Library.
+Temporary visitor permits will be issued at the Campus Police Office, Student Experience Office, Business Office, Maintenance Office, the Office of the Campus President, and the College Library.
 Only visitor permits issued from these areas will be honored.
 If any office or department is planning an event that will bring several visitors’ vehicles to campus on a given day, additional visitors’ parking spaces may be reserved for that day by calling the Campus Police Office at least 72 hours in advance.

 Standard blue signs currently identify handicapped parking spaces.
 Such spaces are reserved strictly for vehicles bearing handicapped license plates or identification as verified by other states.
 Any vehicle parking in a handicapped space without official handicap certification displayed on the vehicle will be subject to a fine up to $500 and will be towed at the owner’s expense (WV Code 17C-13-6 Amended).
 Clearly identified handicapped parking spaces can be found in the following areas: